dcloudio/hbuilderx-extension-docs/en/Tutorial/install/windows.md

 ### Wrong approach

 1. Double-click HBuilderX.exe directly from the zip archive.
-2. Drag HBuilderX.ere from the zip archive to the desktop.
+2. Drag HBuilderX.exe from the zip archive to the desktop.

 ### Create desktop shortcut